TateWalker/TateWalker.github.io/_pages/about.md

 ---
 layout: about
 title: About
-description: "About us"
+description: "About"
 image: images/aboutBackground.jpg
 permalink: /about.html
 ---

 # What is Infinity42?

 Infinity42 is a multifaceted company, consisting of a [photography](https://infinity42.com) subset and a software subset.
-You're currently on our software page.
+You're currently on the software page.
 If you're looking for software help, congrats!, you're at the right place.

 ## What do we offer?

-Our company offers data science solutions.
+Infinity42 offers data science solutions.
 That's a pretty general explanation, but specifically, we employ the following skills to tackle problems:

 * Python (3.7.0+)
     * Scikit Learn